M-arcus/cloudron-docs/docs/documentation/developer/api.md

     key: <string>,                   // pem encoded TLS key
     memoryLimit: <number>,           // memory constraint in bytes
     backupId: <string>,              // initialize the app from this backup
-    altDomain: <string>,             // alternate domain from which this app can be reached
     xFrameOptions: <string>,         // set X-Frame-Options header, to control which websites can embed this app
     robotsTxt: <string>,             // robots.txt file content
     sso: <boolean>,                  // integrate with Cloudron user management